 There are 18 original names in all: Artisans’, Artists’, Boys’, Children’s, Engineers’, Farmers’, Girls’, The Gate of All Saints, Hunters’, Mariners’, Merchants’, Miners’, Pioneers’, Scholars’, Strangers’, Warriors’, Women’s and Woodmen’s.

-Names have been added to the original eighteen, but I believe this is the full, current list with their locations:
+Names have been added to the original eighteen, but I believe the list below is the full, current list with their locations:

 East 110th Street Pioneers’ Gate